dasic002/wordle_game/README.md

 # Wordle game
-For my third portfolio project with Code Institute I built a python game based on a game I play everyday, **Wordle**.
+For my third portfolio project with Code Institute, I built a python game based on a game I play every day, **Wordle**.

 I will recreate a version of the game to be played on a Command-Line Interface (CLI) coded with python.